MasterShomya/Iris_Dataset_Classfication/README.md

    ```

 ## Usage
-- Run all the cells in `iris-logistic-regression.ipynb` to train and evaluate the model.
+- Run all the cell in `iris-logistic-regression.ipynb` to train and evaluate the model.
 - The notebook includes data visualization, preprocessing, model training, and performance evaluation.

 ## Results